-Yaws is a long-term (chronic) infection that mainly affects the skin, bones, and joints.
+Yaws is a long-term (chronic) bacterial infection that mainly affects the skin, bones, and joints.

-Yaws is an infection caused by the spiral-shaped bacteria, Treponema pallidum, subspecies pertenue.
-It is closely related to the bacterium that causes syphilis, but this disease is not sexually transmitted.
-Yaws mainly affects children in rural, warm, tropical areas, such as the Caribbean Islands, Latin America, West Africa, India, and Southeast Asia.
+Yaws is an infection caused by a form of the Treponema pallidum bacteria.
+It is closely related to the bacterium that causes syphilis, but this form of the bacterium is not sexually transmitted.
+Yaws mainly affects children in rural, warm, tropical areas, such as, Africa, Western Pacific islands, and Southeast Asia.

 Yaws is transmitted by direct contact with the skin sores of infected people.

-These sores may last for months.
-More sores may appear shortly before or after the mother yaw heals as the person scratches or spreads the bacteria from the mother yaw to uninfected skin.
-Eventually the skin sores heal.
+The sores may last for months.
+More sores may appear shortly before or after the mother yaw heals.
+Scratching the sore can spread the bacteria from the mother yaw to uninfected skin.
+Eventually, the skin sores heal.

 Other symptoms include:

 In the advanced stage, sores on the skin and bones can lead to severe disfigurement and disability.
 This occurs in up to 1 in 5 people who do not get antibiotic treatment.